Notes on CHPC-Cluster¶

 bypass the login node¶

 Usually, only the login node is out of service, but the jobs on computing nodes would not be affected.
-So there is a tip to bypass the unaccessible login node.
+So there is a way to bypass the unaccessible login node.
+It also works when you are outside campus without VPN.
+Briefly, we can construct a tunnel (bridge) from you laptop to the cluster server via a middle machine.

 You can access another middle machine which has a public or campus IP.
 Otherwise, you can try to use free tools like ngrok